demetresfytanides/iBEP/WRF_modifications/README.md

 Fytanidis, D.K. et al. (2025). *How urban heterogeneity and turbulence shape street-level heat exposure.* (Submitted).

-This code is based on the code by Dr A. Martilli and Dr E.S.
-Krayenhoff (BEP-tree):
+This code is based on the previous implementation of the multi-layer urban canopy scheme by Dr. Alberto Martilli and Dr. E.S.
+Krayenhoff (BEP-Tree):
 Krayenhoff, E. S., Jiang, T., Christen, A., Martilli, A., Oke, T. R., Bailey, B. N., ... & Crawford, B. R. (2020).
 A multi-layer urban canopy meteorological model with trees (BEP-Tree): Street tree impacts on pedestrian-level climate.
 Urban Climate, 32, 100590.